Betty Buckley: Music

 Hope, Buckley's 18th solo album, was released on June 8, 2018, and she continues to appear in concert across the U.S. each year.
 She is also a composer; her first recording contains mostly songs she wrote.
 She is also featured on many Broadway compilation recordings, and on the original cast recording of 1776; the original Broadway recording of Cats; the London recording of Promises, Promises; Triumph of Love and The Mystery of Edwin Drood.

 In 2002, Buckley was nominated for a Grammy Award in the Best Traditional Pop Vocal Album Category, for her album Stars and the Moon: Live at the Donmar, which was recorded at the Donmar Warehouse Theatre in London.
 This was her second Grammy nomination; she had previously been nominated in 2000, in the Best Spoken Word Album category for The Diaries of Adam and Eve.

 Her albums Quintessence and 1967 were released by Playbill Records in February 2008.
 Quintessence features jazz arrangements of standards by her former collaborator, jazz pianist Kenny Werner; while 1967 is a recording produced by T-Bone Burnett, and made when Buckley was just 19.

-Her album Bootleg: Boardmixes From the Road was released in 2010, and her recording of her hit show at Feinstein's at the Regency with pianist/collaborator Christian Jacob, entitled Ah, Men: The Boys of Broadway debuted on 28 August 2012.
+Her album Bootleg: Boardmixes From the Road was released in 2010, and her recording of her hit show at Feinstein's at the Regency with pianist/collaborator Christian Jacob, titled Ah, Men: The Boys of Broadway debuted on August 28, 2012.

 Her album Ghostlight was produced by the T Bone Burnett and was released on September 16, 2014.

 Personal life

 Buckley was married to Peter Flood in 1972, divorced in 1979, and has no children.

-She has received two honorary doctorates for her contributions to musical theater-one from The Boston Conservatory and the other from Marymount Manhattan College.
+She has received two honorary doctorates for her contributions to musical theater—one from The Boston Conservatory and the other from Marymount Manhattan College.